 - The Eleven O'Clock Number: "Getting Tall"

-- Epic Movie: In universe, Italia seems to be that kind of film.
+- Epic Movie: In-universe, Casanova (in the musical)/Italia (in the film) seems to be that kind of movie.

 - Even the Girls Want Her: If you weren't a fan of Penelope Cruz before A Call to the Vatican, you will be.

 - Stephanie's portrayal in the movie, given that she's played by Kate Hudson.

 - Claudia as portrayed by Nicole Kidman has this image as well, being a glamorous blonde who is Guido's favourite leading lady.